In this post

-It also allows the altimeter to be calibrated at any time to a known altitude, because they are DEM maps, i.e. they have a digital elevation model, or functions such as "Around Me", etc.
+It also allows to calibrate at any time the altimeter to a known altitude, because they are DEM maps.
+That is, they have a digital elevation model.
+Or functions such as "Around Me", etc.

 When you are about to use the navigation, you should choose the Fenix 6 Pro (or 6S/6X Pro), not because you will create the routes on the clock, or at least not exclusively, but because of the other possibilities it offers en route.

 Imagine that you have created a route at home, you have been looking at the map and you have designed something affordable of 18km and 600m positive to do in just over 2 hours and come back with time to be with the family.
 Everything is great and you have studied it well, right?

 You start your route and after 8km it turns out that what seemed simple on the map has turned into a rocky area in the bushes where you can't run.
 20 minutes later you're a little over 1km ahead.
 Obviously you choose to turn around because you're going to miss your appointment, and nobody likes to crawl through the bushes.